 - 1. Oral examinations shall not be administered with more than one person at a time, unless the Examination Board has determined otherwise.
 With the consent of the persons to be examined, an examiner may decide that a certain oral examination will be taken jointly. - 2.
 Administering the oral examination is public, unless the Examination Board or the examiner concerned has decided otherwise in special cases, or the student has objected to this. - 3.
-Oral examinations will be administered at a time to be determined by the examiner or examiners concerned, if possible after consultation with the student.
+Oral examinations will be administered at a time to be determined by the examiner or examiners concerned, subject to the provisions of Article 3.2, paragraph 4 under b.